syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Mouse Cursor
+## Action button mouse cursor

-The [`actionButtonMouseCursor`] property is used to specify the type of cursor displayed when hovering over the action button.
+The [`actionButtonMouseCursor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonMouseCursor.html) property is used to specify the type of cursor displayed when hovering over the action button.

 {% tabs %}
 {% highlight Dart %}